Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 2. restore packages and the environment using `renv::restore()`,
 3. run `targets::tar_make()`,

-You should have all results in `results/` as targets::tar_make() will rerun the entire analysis and make all figures.
+You should have all results in `results/figures/` and `results/tables/` as targets::tar_make() will rerun the entire analysis and make all figures and tables.
 All the reports are rendered as html files in `code/` until I figure out how to change that.

 ## Other projects to check out